MozillaSecurity/FuzzManager/README.md

 $ cd ..
 ```

-Create the fuzzmanager user.
+Create the webcompatmanager user.
 ```
 $ python manage.py createsuperuser
-Username (leave blank to use 'user'): fuzzmanager Email address: fuzzmanager@internal.com
+Username (leave blank to use 'user'): webcompatmanager Email address: webcompatmanager@internal.com
 Password:
 Password (again):
 Superuser created successfully.
 ```
-Get fuzzmanager authorization token
+Get webcompatmanager authorization token
 ```
-$ python manage.py get_auth_token fuzzmanager
+$ python manage.py get_auth_token webcompatmanager
 4a253efa90f514bd89ae9a86d1dc264aa3133945
 ```
-Since the fuzzmanager account is used as a service account, we need to set the http basic authentication password to the auth token.
+Since the webcompatmanager account is used as a service account, we need to set the http basic authentication password to the auth token.
 ```
-htpasswd -cb .htpasswd fuzzmanager 4a253efa90f514bd89ae9a86d1dc264aa3133945`
+htpasswd -cb .htpasswd webcompatmanager 4a253efa90f514bd89ae9a86d1dc264aa3133945`
 ```
 This .htpasswd file can be stored anywhere on your hard drive.
 Your Apache AuthUserFile line should be updated to reflect your path.
 See examples/apache2/default.vhost for an example

 ### Important changes in settings.py
-It is important that you edit FuzzManager/server/settings.py and adjust the following variables according to your needs.
+It is important that you edit WebCompatManager/server/settings.py and adjust the following variables according to your needs.

     ALLOWED_HOSTS = ['host']
     CSRF_TRUSTED_ORIGINS = ['scheme://host']